- About Us

 Pears Foundation Youth Social Action Programme: Phase 2

-- Youth Social Action Apprentices – Phase 2 will include five Youth Social Action Apprentices to work across 18 colleges in East, East Midlands, North West, South East and South West regions.
-The apprentices will study a level 3 Youth Worker apprenticeship and will look to build on the excellent work of Phase 1 - Pears #iWill Fund programme, where five Youth Social Action Apprentices delivered excellent outcomes for their colleges, their students, and their local communities.
+- Youth Social Action Apprentices – Phase 2 will include five Youth Social Action Apprentices to work across 18 colleges in the East, East Midlands, North West, South East and South West regions.
+The apprentices will study a Level 3 Youth Support Worker Apprenticeship facilitated by Bolton College.

-- Mentoring – Apprentices from the Phase 1 - Pears #iWill Fund programme will continue to share best practice across the sector by mentoring an Youth Social Action Apprentice and a Youth Social Action Ambassador in the Phase 2 programme.
+- Mentoring – Apprentices from the Phase 1 of the programme will continue to share best practice across the sector by mentoring a Youth Social Action Apprentice and 5-10 Youth Social Action Ambassador Colleges in Phase 2 of the programme.
 Mentors will continue to embed Youth Social Action within their college and local communities.

-- To raise awareness of Youth Social Action (YSA).
+- To raise awareness of Youth Social Action in Further Education.

 - To empower students to take action and address local issues.

-- To enable the apprentices to create opportunities to undertake meaningful work experience around social action.
+- To enable the apprentices, ambassadors and mentors to create opportunities to undertake meaningful work experience around social action.

-- To embed YSA into colleges wherever possible.
+- To embed Youth Social Action into colleges wherever possible.

-- Raise the positive profile of the partner colleges through YSA in the local community.
+- Raise the positive profile of colleges through Youth Social Action in the local community.

-- Link to other National Youth Social Action Programmes.
+- Link to National Youth Social Action Programmes and other relevant partners.

 - Engage with local employers for support and future sustainability.